 <?xml version="1.0" encoding="utf-8"?>

-<rss version="2.0"><channel><title>ruby on rails blog - Latest Comments in Rails 2.0 Timestamps | ruby on rails blog</title><link>http://rubyonrailsblog.disqus.com/</link><description></description><language>en</language><lastBuildDate>Thu, 05 Jun 2008 20:10:21 -0000</lastBuildDate><item><title>Re: Rails 2.0 Timestamps | ruby on rails blog</title><link>http://www.jonathansng.com/ruby-on-rails/rails-20-timestamps/#comment-1907453</link><description>The timestamp columns created are actually 'created_at' and 'updated_at', both datetime fields.
+<rss xmlns:atom="http://www.w3.org/2005/Atom" version="2.0"><channel><title>ruby on rails blog - Latest Comments in Rails 2.0 Timestamps | ruby on rails blog</title><link>http://rubyonrailsblog.disqus.com/</link><description></description><atom:link href="https://rubyonrailsblog.disqus.com/rails_20_timestamps_ruby_on_rails_blog/latest.rss" rel="self"></atom:link><language>en</language><lastBuildDate>Thu, 05 Jun 2008 20:10:21 -0000</lastBuildDate><item><title>Re: Rails 2.0 Timestamps | ruby on rails blog</title><link>http://www.jonathansng.com/ruby-on-rails/rails-20-timestamps/#comment-1907453</link><description>&lt;p&gt;The timestamp columns created are actually 'created_at' and 'updated_at', both datetime fields.
 The suffix '_on' denotes a date field, and the suffix '_at' denotes a datetime field.
-Thanks for the blog!</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Jaime Bellmyer</dc:creator><pubDate>Thu, 05 Jun 2008 20:10:21 -0000</pubDate></item><item><title>Re: Rails 2.0 Timestamps | ruby on rails blog</title><link>http://www.jonathansng.com/ruby-on-rails/rails-20-timestamps/#comment-1907452</link><description>Nice website.
-What do you use to color code the ruby, syntax?&lt;br&gt;&lt;br&gt;On the 't.timestamps', I thought it was singular, t.timestamp.
+Thanks for the blog!&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Jaime Bellmyer</dc:creator><pubDate>Thu, 05 Jun 2008 20:10:21 -0000</pubDate></item><item><title>Re: Rails 2.0 Timestamps | ruby on rails blog</title><link>http://www.jonathansng.com/ruby-on-rails/rails-20-timestamps/#comment-1907452</link><description>&lt;p&gt;Nice website.
+What do you use to color code the ruby, syntax?&lt;/p&gt;&lt;p&gt;On the 't.timestamps', I thought it was singular, t.timestamp.
 And if you do 'rake db:schema:dump', it comes out t.datetime.
-I think it's the same thing.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Fred</dc:creator><pubDate>Sun, 23 Mar 2008 09:28:55 -0000</pubDate></item></channel></rss>
+I think it's the same thing.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">AreaMan</dc:creator><pubDate>Sun, 23 Mar 2008 09:28:55 -0000</pubDate></item></channel></rss>